Timurizer/LSTMSentimentClassifier/README.md

 # LSTMSentimentClassifier
 A sentiment classifier that uses LSTM

-Was made as a project during NLP course at the university
+Was made as a project during NLP course at the university.
+Project report can be seen [here](https://github.com/Timurizer/LSTMSentimentClassifier/blob/master/Project_report.pdf).